telugu-boy/bakamitai-automatic/README.md

   3. Execute `bash ./start.sh`
   4. Wait for packages to install.
 Torch takes especially long.
   5. Answer the Nvidia GPU presence prompt.
-  6. Wait for `result.mp4` to be generated in the directory that you cloned the project.
+  6. Wait for `result.mp4` to be generated in the directory that `start.sh` was executed in.
   7. Enjoy

 ### Cleanup